In the culinary arms race for the title of "hottest chile in the world," you can call the Scorpion Chile the nuclear option.

 (Carefully!) use Scorpion chiles to make the hottest possible hot sauces, five-alarm chili, hot wings, the fiercest chutneys and pepper jellies.

 So when we say "Beware, oh take care!"
 WE'RE NOT KIDDING.
 Great caution must be taken when working with Scorpion chiles (and any super-hot pepper).
 Protective gloves should be worn to keep the pepper from touching the skin.
-Even with multiple pairs of gloves, the oil from the flesh and seeds of the peppers can eventually seep through to the skin, as happened to chile experts at the New Mexico State University Chile Pepper Institute.
-When cooking with Scorpion chiles, please do so in a well-ventilated area, and avoid inhaling any pepper fumes as it can burn the eyes and throat.
+Even with multiple pairs of gloves, the oil from the flesh and seeds of the peppers can eventually seep through to the skin, as happened to chile experts at the

 *As a point of comparison, the common Jalapeño pepper rates a measly 5,000 Scoville units.